-Phytoplankton, zooplankton, macroinvertebrate and fish populations assessed in 2006 are very similar to those observed in 2004 and 2005.
+Phytoplankton, zooplankton, macroinvertebrate and fish populations assessed in 2007 are very similar to those observed in 2004-2006.
 A drawdown ranging up to six feet that lasted over a month in summer of 2004 was performed to allow construction at the Lake Whitney dam, and appears to have had slight impacts on the system, mainly with regard to aquatic macrophytes, which have not fully returned to pre-drawdown levels.
-Some areas of the lake have returned to or are approaching pre-drawdown levels.
+Some areas of the lake have returned to or are approaching pre-drawdown levels and are achieving a sustained level of cover and biomass.
 In general, the reduced coverage and biovolume of plants represents an ecological improvement over pre-drawdown levels.
 The current macrophyte community is adequate to support fish and wildlife functions without overwhelming shallow water areas and inlets.
-Abundance of non-native plants curly-leaf pondweed and European water clover will be assessed during the next macrophyte survey.

 A slight reduction in macroinvertebrate richness was also observed and could be related to drawdown, either directly from the period of dryness or indirectly by effects on the plant community.
-However, there were no drastic changes in the biological features of upper Lake Whitney.
+Yet the plant community in 2007 is very similar to 2006 and invertebrate abundance decreased between years.
+However, there were no drastic changes in the macroinvertebrate features of upper Lake Whitney.

 The drawdown of 2004 was more severe than previous drawdowns and occurred during the prime growing season.
 Drawdowns are a common management technique for controlling susceptible rooted plant growth (Holdren et al. 2001).
 Studies on other lakes performed by ENSR have indicated that changes from a single drawdown are usually limited and vegetative communities typically recover from drawdown impacts in about two years, although there is certainly variability based on the plant community and severity and timing of drawdown.
-The lack of major change in the aquatic community in Lake Whitney between 2004 and 2006 is consistent with those previous lake drawdown studies.
+The lack of major change in the aquatic community in Lake Whitney between 2004 and 2007 is consistent with those previous lake drawdown studies.
+Upper Lake Whitney macrophyte levels are lower than pre-drawdown but support a healthy fish and invertebrate community.
 Monitoring in the future may discern any lasting effects to the macrophyte community, but most postulated impacts are transient.
 The SCCRWA may periodically repeat the data collection performed here to assess any long-term changes in biological communities.